-WordCamp Ottawa 2014 will offer separate tracks for Content Creators, Site Creators and Code Creators.
-Each track on the Saturday will have seven sessions.
-Each of the Sunday tracks will have two or three sessions.
+WordCamp Ottawa 2016 will offer separate tracks for Content Creators, Site Creators and Code Creators.
+Each track on the Saturday will have 7 sessions.
+Sunday tracks and sessions are TBA.

 What is a session?

-A WordCamp session is an individual presentation on a specific topic.
-A session can also be a workshop or panel discussion.
+A WordCamp session is an individual presentation on a specific topic, or a workshop or panel.

 What is a track?

 - Content Creators This track targets you if you are new to WordPress.
 You are probably interested in starting a WordPress site and want to find out more about how to get started on WordPress.
-Or you may already have a site and you want to get more out of your site.
-This track may include sessions like what to do after you install WordPress, how to select a theme, typography choices, social media marketing with WordPress, making a living with WordPress and how to create a blog post.
+Or you may already have a site and you want to get more out of it.
+This track may include sessions on topics such as what to do after you install WordPress, how to select a theme, typography choices, social media marketing with WordPress, making a living with WordPress and how to create a blog post.

 - Site Creators You are a more experienced WordPress user and want to look deeper into specific topics, and perhaps get your feet wet with some code.
-Sessions presented in this track may include topics like installing a multisite, child themes, customizing a theme, UX design, tips for business building, and improving site performance.
+Sessions presented in this track may include topics such as installing a multisite, child themes, customizing a theme, UX design, tips for business building and improving site performance.

 Do I have to sign up for one track?

-No. In fact, you do not have to sign up for any tracks at all.
+No. In fact, you don’t have to sign up for any tracks at all.
 You are free to choose the track that suits you and you can move between tracks.

 During the registration process we ask for your track preference.
 This is not to commit you to a particular track.
 We are just trying to work out room size requirements for each track.
-Again, indicating which track you are interested in at registration is not a commitment to attend that track.
+Indicating an interest in a track when registering does not commit you to attend that track.